About Chipping Campden

 History in Stone

 There was a settlement in Chipping Campden by the 7th century and, almost certainly, long before that.
 The Saxon ‘campa’ ‘denu’ is an accurate description as the meaning is literally ‘a valley with cultivated fields ringed by unfenced hill pastures’.
-The word ‘Chipping’ meaning ‘market’, was not added until much later when the town had a market.
+The word ‘Chipping’ comes from the Anglo-Saxon ‘ceapen’ meaning ‘market’, and was not added until much later when the town had a market.
 Little is known about Campden before the Norman Conquest and the Domesday Book recorded a population of about 300.

 Chipping Campden is a very early example of town planning.
 The Lord of the Manor, Hugh de Gondeville was granted a market charter by King Henry II in 1185 and set out the plan of the town.
 The main street followed level ground by the River Cam, a curve that helps to make the High Street so attractive.
 He laid out regular plots of land called burgages to be occupied for a fee by craftsmen, traders and others providing services to the community.
 An aerial view of the town today clearly shows evidence of these burgage plots.

 The Cotswolds became very prosperous in the 14th and 15th centuries and Campden, in particular, thrived.
 The wool from the long-backed Cotswold Lion sheep was prized across Europe.
 William Grevel, the son of a local man, became one of Campden’s (and, by repute, one of England’s) most successful wool merchants.
 In about 1380 he built a new house in the High Street (Grevel House) that still stands today.
 The Woolstaplers Hall on the other side of the High Street was built in the 14th century by Robert Calf and illustrates how Campden had become an important collecting point for fleece, later sold to Flemish and Italian clothiers.